MicroEJ/docs/ApplicationDeveloperGuide/storage.rst

 Multi-Sandbox Specificities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When working in a multi-sandbox environment, the ``Storage`` instance must be created in the Kernel.
+Typically, when working in a multi-sandbox environment, the Applications are not given direct access to the File System API.
+Instead, one or multiple ``StorageFS`` instances are created by the Kernel and shared with the Applications (storage sandboxing).

-This instance can then be shared using :ref:`Shared Services <kernel_service_registry>`, to make it available to Sandboxed Applications and other Kernel components:
+Such a ``Storage`` instance can be shared using :ref:`Shared Services <kernel_service_registry>`, to make it available to Sandboxed Applications and other Kernel components:

-- Register the ``Storage`` instance:
+- In the Kernel, register the ``Storage`` instance to be shared among all the Applications:

   .. code-block:: java

     final ServiceRegistryKF serviceRegistry = (ServiceRegistryKF) ServiceFactory.getServiceRegistry();
-    serviceRegistry.register(Storage.class, myStorage, true);
+    serviceRegistry.register(Storage.class, new StorageFs("/shared/"), true);

-- Retrieve it using:
+- In an Application, retrieve this instance using:

   .. code-block:: java

     Storage storage = ServiceFactory.getService(Storage.class);
+    // use this instance to access the Storage entries in the /shared/ folder on the device file system.

 APIs